cockroachdb/docs/v20.1/authorization.md

 `DELETE` | Table
 `UPDATE` | Table

-## Security best practices
+## Authorization best practices

 We recommend the following best practices to set up access control for your clusters:

-- The `root` user should be used only for database administration tasks such as creating and managing other users, creating and managing roles (for enterprise customers), and creating and managing databases.
-The `root` user should not be used by the applications.
-Instead, we recommend that you create users with specific privileges based on your application’s access requirements.
+- Use the `root` user only for database administration tasks such as creating and managing other users, creating and managing roles (for enterprise customers), and creating and managing databases.
+Do not use the `root` user for applications; instead, create users with specific privileges based on your application’s access requirements.
-- For enterprise customers, we recommend that you create roles with specific privileges, create users, and then assign the roles to the users.
+- Enterprise customers: Create roles with specific privileges, create users, and then add the users to the relevant roles.
-- Use the `least privilege model` to grant privileges to users and roles.
+- Use the ["least privilege model"](https://en.wikipedia.org/wiki/Principle_of_least_privilege) to grant privileges to users and roles.

 ## Example